lirantal/slides-typescript-security/slides.md

 :: title ::

-More than 50% of the time, developers rely TypeScript alone for type-safety
+More than 50% of the time, developers rely on TypeScript alone for type-safety

 :: content ::